-More often than that, it relates to the fear of death.
-If not death, some looming potential disaster.
-These panic attacks seem to occur not because people have discovered there is an eternal hell, not because people have learned there is a God of justice and judgment who will condemn the ungodly to that eternal hell.
+More often than not, it relates to the fear of death, if not death, some looming potential disaster.
+These panic attacks seem to occur, not because people have discovered there is an eternal hell, not because people have learned there is a God of justice and judgment who will condemn the ungodly to that eternal hell.
 They are panic attacks then that occur with great severity over some less significant, impending reality.

 It is not uncommon for Christians to be hit with a temptation to doubt their salvation, to fear God's love might be taken away from them, or God's care might be removed or God's keeping power might somehow turn into indifference.
 And so it is always, I suppose, a discussion among Christians, how can we know we're truly saved and truly secure?
 And in what do we put our trust?
 Are there any guarantees that my salvation is permanent?
 Can I lose it?
 If I can't lose it, what holds it, or better, who holds it?
 What is my contribution to that holding?